 What Are Growth Loops?

-A growth Loop is a structure in which the outworking of a specific process contributes input for a cycle, leading to growth.
-Unlike linear growth strategies, this system does not require new inputs; a growth loop generates growth independently when well-designed.
+A growth loop is a system in which the result of one process becomes the starting point for another, leading to a cycle of growth.
+Unlike linear growth, this system does not need new inputs.
+A well-designed growth loop creates its own momentum.

 Basic Understanding